mndrix/delay/README.md

 consider contributing them as a pull request to this library (see below).
 That way, other users can benefit too.

+# Caution with Cuts

+When using `delay/1`, be certain to think carefully about all surrounding cuts.
+Delaying over a cut changes the semantics.

+This library might someday offer development-time warnings to bring these to your attention.
+However, such a tool doesn't now exist and is unlikely to discover all circumstances in which delay and cut interact unexpectedly.

 # Changes in this Version

   * Add a list of supported predicates